Commission-free stocks and access to mutual funds, bonds and ETFs make this a stellar trading platform.

 *Signup bonus information updated weekly.

 Despite its longevity, E-trade user reviews we encountered online were generally negative.
-As of November 2020, most of the 45 reviewers on TrustPilot labeled it a “bad” service and only 7% called it “excellent.”
+As of June 2021, most of the 131 reviewers on Trustpilot labeled it a “bad” service while only 4% called it “excellent.”

 Many negative reviews cited poor customer service and sudden account restrictions.
 It may not be the best service for those who prefer to discuss issues and services with a real person.
 The few positive ones complimented E-Trade for its analytical tools.

 E-Trade is not accredited by the Better Business Bureau (BBB), but it’s rated F. This rating reflects how E-Trade interacts with complaints on the BBB website.

 You can sign up for E-Trade online or at a branch:

 - Choose the account type you want to open.